GetUp/viralkindness.org.au/content/start-a-group.md

   - hash: neighbours-needs
     text: >-
       There are many basic needs your neighbours might need help with.
-Below is a list of some of the ways your group could support its neighbours.
-Head to the [“Ways to help”](/ways-to-help) page to  how-to information about doing them safely and effectively.
+Below is a list of some of the ways your group could support neighbours.
+Head to the [“Ways to help”](/ways-to-help) page for more info about doing them safely and effectively.

-      - Reach out to neighbours with a postcard
+      * Reach out to neighbours with a postcard

-      - Check in with vulnerable and lonely neighbours
+      * Check in with vulnerable and lonely neighbours

-      - Organise an online meet-up or skills share
+      * Organise an online meet-up or skills share

-      - Delivering food, medicine and other supplies
+      * Delivering food, medicine and other supplies

-      - Fill a neighbour’s prescription
+      * Fill a neighbour’s prescription

-      - How can I pay for neighbours’ groceries?
+      * How can I pay for neighbours’ groceries?

-      - Drop off a home-cooked meal
+      * Drop off a home-cooked meal

-      - Walk a neighbour’s dog
+      * Walk a neighbour’s dog

-      - Support your neighbours to navigate rental advice
+      * Support your neighbours to navigate rental advice

-      - Provide internet and technical assistance
+      * Provide internet and technical assistance

-      - Help a neighbour access government services and financial assistance
+      * Help a neighbour access government services and financial assistance

-      - Help with household tasks
+      * Help with household tasks

-      - Take the bins out
+      * Take the bins out

-      - Post or collect mail
+      * Post or collect mail

-      - Become a penpal
+      * Become a penpal

-      - Set up a street library or pantry
+      * Set up a street library or pantry

-      - Brighten up your street
+      * Brighten up your street
     title: Step 6.
 Neighbours’ needs are taken care of
 faqTitle: Group FAQs
 faqs: